Where to Stay: Carton House Hotel & Golf Club

 The Montgomerie Course at Carton House has been no stranger to top-flight competitions since its grand opening in 2003.
 The Montgomerie and Stan Eby design has been used for the Irish Open and last saw Englishman Paul Casey rewarded with the title in 2013.

-This championship golf course was only Colin’s second attempt at course design and modeled the design on a number of world-class courses over the globe and what remains prevalent is how well he understood bunkering and how the prevailing winds would affect where he placed his hazards.
+This championship golf course was only Colin’s second attempt at course design and modelled the design on a number of world-class courses over the globe and what remains prevalent is how well he understood bunkering and how the prevailing winds would affect where he placed his hazards.

 We must agree Colin has absolutely mastered bunker placement at Carton house and makes this course very special.